 Tupaia’s map was the first recorded map to use what could be defined as a roving scale, or utilizing interactive directions.
 With this in mind, what other differences in how we interact with the world around us exist?
 Which ones are prevalent?
 Which ones are not?

-In addition to the cultural aspect, this showcases that wayfinding is most effective when it is created and optimized to show and find the most important thing in a culture, society, or organization.
-If we apply this to our current product line; while also staying within accessibility and law guidelines, putting forth the right information (and also allowing translation for that information into different languages) ensures high usage and satisfaction.
+In addition to the cultural aspect, this showcases that navigation methods are most effective when they are created and optimized to show the most important thing in a culture, society, or organization.
+If we apply this to our current product line while also staying within accessibility and law guidelines, putting forth the right information (and also allowing translation for that information into different languages) ensures high usage and satisfaction.

-We’re going to continue to explore some of the history and culture around wayfinding, and how it can apply to what we do today.
-Make sure to keep an eye on the blog for the next installment!
+We’re going to continue to explore some of the history and culture around maps and how it can apply to what we do today in the familiar world of digital 3D mapping.
+Make sure to keep an eye on the blog for the next instalment!

 While we are often focused on the current and future states of mapping, we rarely get a chance to examine historical methods and how they have had an impact on...